 Going on daily walks for around twenty to thirty minutes will help calm them down.

-Also, watching over them to ensure they didn't burn themselves out is important, especially when they're puppies.
+Also, watching over them to ensure they don't burn themselves out is important, especially when they're puppies.

 Another way this small dog breed gets their exercise in is by following their owners around the house all day long.

 Chihuahuas can either have long hair or short hair, depending on one's preference.